Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The emotional aspect of the game evokes strong and genuine feelings, delivering its message effectively without being overbearing.
-However, some users found the experience distressing or unpleasant, indicating a polarizing impact on players.
+The emotional aspect of the game evokes strong and genuine feelings, effectively conveying its message without being overbearing.
+However, some users reacted negatively, describing the experience as distressing or physically uncomfortable.
+Overall, the emotional impact is intense and memorable, though not universally positive.

 • “The vibe is strong and emotional without trying too hard and, it actually makes you feel the message instead of just saying it.”